Getty Images Employee Portal

 With business and user goals in place, I brainstormed how content areas could be prioritized on the page.
 Sticky notes are always an important component of my workflow and they help break down complex information into digestible parts.
 At this phase it's also important to keep design concepts loose and high level to avoid fixating on visual details.

 Developing the solution

-The next step was to take the loose content sketches and tighten into wireframes.
-I built wireframes demonstrating several design directions with each emphasize a different user priority.
+The next step was to refine the loose design concepts.
+More detailed wireframes demonstrated several design directions with each emphasizing a different user priority.